soyzamudio/blog/blog/getting-started-with-viral-waitlists.md

 ---
-title: 'Getting Started with Viral Waitlists: A Complete Guide'
+title: "Getting Started with Viral Waitlists: A Complete Guide"
-date: '2025-11-26'
+date: "2025-11-26"
-description: 'Learn how to build a viral waitlist that grows your audience before launch.
-Discover proven strategies for referral mechanics, engagement, and conversion.'
+description: "Learn how to build a viral waitlist that grows your audience before launch.
+Discover proven strategies for referral mechanics, engagement, and conversion."
-author: 'ReferralLoop Team'
+author: "ReferralLoop Team"
 tags:
-  - 'Waitlists'
+  - "Waitlists"
-  - 'Growth'
+  - "Growth"
-  - 'Referral Marketing'
+  - "Referral Marketing"
-  - 'Product Launch'
+  - "Product Launch"
 ---

 Building a waitlist is one of the most effective ways to validate your product idea and build an audience before launch.
 But not all waitlists are created equal.
 In this guide, we'll show you how to create a **viral waitlist** that grows organically through referral mechanics.